JuliaPluto/HypertextLiteral.jl/docs/src/content.md

     @htl "<slice>$(SubString("12345", 2:4))</slice>"
     #-> <slice>234</slice>

-All other types have special treatment.
+All other types, such as `Irrational`, have special treatment.
 Explicit conversion to a `String` is a simple way to avoid the remaining rules.

     #?
 VERSION >= v"1.3.0-DEV"
     @htl "<value>$(string(π))</value>"